jaredly/j3/Roadmap.md

   where a `selection` intersects with your `path`.
 - [ ] pasting!!!!
 Takes suuuuper long.
 Looks like a BIG part of it is the `objectHash` story.
 Maybe I can do fake objectHashes while I'm pasting?
 Or something?
+    - [ ] OHHHH IDEA IDEA!
+How about, in the sandbox, we don't hash at all!
+      We *just* use the toplevel name's IDX.
+That way we don't have to deal with changing things in the sandbox breaking references.
+      But once we commit something to the library, it's all good.